emcangi/chaffin_natgeo_mars_photochemistry/README.md

 To add the folder to the `JULIA_LOAD_PATH` variable, add the following line to either your ~/.bashrc or ~/.profile files:

-`export JULIA_LOAD_PATH=$JULIA_LOAD_PATH:/home/username/path/to/custom/modules`
+`export JULIA_LOAD_PATH=$JULIA_LOAD_PATH:/home/username/dh_fractionation/CustomJuliaModules`

-Note that the custom modules folder should be a subfolder of the main script folder.
-If the main script folder is /home/username/dh_fractionation/, then the module folder structure should look like this: /home/username/dh_fractionation/CustomJuliaModules

-Within CustomModules you should place the Analysis folder, which is provided here on Github.
+Within CustomModules you should have the Analysis folder and Photochemistry folders (they are already organized there in the repo)

 ---